November is Lung Cancer Awareness Month

 Currently, 1 in 16 people in the U.S. can expect to receive a lung cancer diagnosis.
 That’s 1 out of every 15 men, and 1 out of every 17 women.
 Lung cancer kills almost three times as many women as breast cancer, and almost three times as many men as prostate cancer.

 Lung cancer is the 2nd most common cancer worldwide.
 It is the most common cancer in men and the 2nd most common cancer in women.
-There were more than 2.2 million new cases of lung cancer in 2020.
+It is projected that there will be 2.5 million new cases worldwide in 2024.

 Countries with The Highest Lung Cancer Rates